fersaol/fersaol/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: I’m currently currently looking for job as a data analyst.
+- :telescope: I’m currently looking for job as a data analyst.

 - :seedling: Growing as a professional in the analysis field.